 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
 All recommendations had been actioned and records of water testing and dental unit water line management were in place.

 We saw cleaning schedules for the premises.
-The practice was clean when we inspected and patients confirmed this was usual.
-However, we noted that the decontamination area was cluttered, we spoke with the dental nurses and the provider about this and were assured that it would be addressed immediately.
+The practice was clean when we inspected and patients confirmed that this was usual.